Nikon Coolpix A vs Olympus E-PL8

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/30p).

 Beyond body and sensor, cameras can and do differ across a range of features.
 The Coolpix A and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the Coolpix A can be equipped with an optional viewfinder – the DF-CP1.
+However, optional viewfinders – the DF-CP1 for the Coolpix A and the VF-4 for the E-PL8 – are available as accessories.
 The adjacent table lists some of the other core features of the Nikon Coolpix A and Olympus E-PL8 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The Coolpix A has one, while the E-PL8 does not.
 While the built-in flash of the Coolpix A is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the Coolpix A does not have a selfie-screen.